aws-samples/shopfloor-connectivity/docs/targets/router.md

 ---
 ### ResultHandlerPolicy
-Policy used to determine result of routing the data.
+The ResultHandlerPolicy determines how the router evaluates the overall success of data routing operations.
+This policy can be set to one of two values:

-- AllTargets: Routing is successful if data is written to all configured primary targets or an alternative route for the primary targets.
+- "AllTargets" : The routing operation is considered successful only if the data is successfully written to all configured primary targets, or their corresponding alternative routes if primary targets fail.
-- AnyTarget: Routing is successful if data is written to at least one configured primary target or an alternative route for any of the primary targets.
+- "AnyTarget" : The routing operation is considered successful if the data is successfully written to at least one configured primary target, or an alternative route for any primary target.

+If not specified, the default policy is "AllTargets", ensuring the most stringent delivery guarantee across all configured targets.

 **Type**: String

-Default is "AllTargets"

 ---
 ### Routes
-Target routing.
-This map is indexed by the target IDs of primary targets to which data is routed.
-Each entry can have an alternative route to which the data is routed if writing to the primary target fails.
-A success target can be specified to which data is routed if the data has been written successfully to the primary or alternative target.
+The Routes property defines the routing paths for data through a map of target configurations.
+Each entry in the map is keyed by the target ID of a primary target and contains its associated routing rules:

+- Primary targets receive data first
+- Alternative routes specify fallback targets when primary target delivery fails
+- Success targets receive data after successful delivery to either primary or alternative targets

+The map uses target IDs as keys, with each value being a RoutesConfiguration object that specifies the alternative and success routes.
+All referenced targets must be properly configured either as in-process targets or IPC service [targets](../core/sfc-configuration.md#targets) within the configuration.

 **Type**: Map[String, [RoutesConfiguration](#routesconfiguration)]

 The targets must be targets that are configured either as in-process or IPC service targets in the same configuration.

 ### RouterTargetConfiguration Schema